In Kent and Medway, there are four NHS organisations providing maternity care to women and families.

 Don't forget to ask your midwife for a personalised care and support plan booklet.
 This is designed to help you on your pregnancy journey.

-Most women will register with their local maternity service, but within the NHS you can choose which organisation will provide your care.
+Most people will register with their local maternity service, but within the NHS you can choose which organisation will provide your care.

 The NHS.uk website provides information on all maternity services you could access, should you choose.